GDQuest/website/content/tutorial/godot/gdscript/optimization-engine/index.md

-+++
+---
+author: razoric
+coAuthors:
+- nathan
+date: "2020-08-18T11:07:59-04:00"
-title = "Making the most of Godot's speed" description = "A list of tips to reduce the amount of manual work you do and use the speed of Godot's C++." author = "razoric" coAuthors = ["nathan"] menuTitle = "Using Godot's Speed"
+description: A list of tips to reduce the amount of manual work you do and use the speed of Godot's C++.

-date = 2020-08-18T11:07:59-04:00
+difficulty: intermediate
+keywords:
+- gdscript optimization tutorial
+- godot code optimizing
+- godot optimization
+menuTitle: Using Godot's Speed
+title: Making the most of Godot's speed
-weight = 4
+weight: 4

-difficulty = "intermediate"
-keywords = ["gdscript optimization tutorial", "godot code optimizing", "godot optimization"]
-+++
+---

 To make a game run fast, you need your code to run fast too.
 You can try to write optimized GDSCript patterns to get decent performances.
 But there is often a better way that makes your code run faster and with less effort: letting Godot do the work for you.